krisbitney/Free_Speech_On_College_Campuses/README.md

     * Density-Based Spatial Clustering of Applications with Noise (DBSCAN)
     * Hierarchichal/Agglomerative
 7. Varied clustering algorithm hyperparameters and juxtaposed methods' internal performance
-8. Estimated paramters of OLS regressions
+8. Estimated variable relationships using OLS

 Cluster model performance was evaluated using Silhouette score and Calinski-Harabaz score.